orcmid/miser/docs/ct/index.md

 ## Synopsis

-There are three important computation-theoretical claims to be made and demonstrated about the
+This topic is devoted to application of Computation Theory, including confirmation of the Church-Turing completeness of oMiser.
+Elements of Automata Theory and Complexity Theory are touched on, along with application of Computability Theory with respect to oMiser and thence to Miser generally.

-[‹ob› Universal Computational function](https://orcmid.github.io/miser/obap/) obap**.ap**(*p*, *x*) and the companion function obap**.eval**(*p*).
+With regard to Church-Turing completeness, are three important computation-theoretical claims to be made and demonstrated about the [‹ob› Universal Computational function](https://orcmid.github.io/miser/obap/) obap**.ap**(*p*, *x*) and the companion function obap**.eval**(*p*).

-  1. obap.**.ap** is a universal function in the sense that for every computable function *f*(*x*) on obs *x* there is an ob *p* for which obap**.ap**(*p*, *x*) = *f*(*x*) for every determined ob *x*.
+  1. Claim: obap.**.ap** is a universal function in the sense that for every computable function *f*(*x*) on obs *x* there is an ob *p* for which obap**.ap**(*p*, *x*) = *f*(*x*) for every determined ob *x*.
-  2. The obs are denumerably infinite (i.e., are countable) and ‹ob› can represent the natural numbers, *N*, and their arithmetic.
+  2. Claim: The obs are denumerably infinite (i.e., are countable) and ‹ob› can represent the natural numbers, *N*, and their arithmetic.
 This puts ‹ob› with obap**.ap** on par with other schemes, including Universal Turing Machines, that satisfy Church's Thesis on effective computability.
-  3. A feature of universal computation systems is any one can simulate the others.
-This is demonstrationed for ‹ob› by representation of a Universal Turing Machine, a roundabout confirmation of claim (1).
+  1. Claim: A feature of universal computation systems is any one can simulate the others.
+This is demonstrationed for ‹ob› by representation of a Universal Turing Machine, a roundabout confirmation of Claim 1.

  This topic carries details of the historical and technical conditions by which these claims are demonstrated, and precisely what they signify.